ekollie/Life-Juggle/README.md

 # N.I.L.E Group

-Our project is a decision based game in where players must manage the power balance between three interests groups through decisions that must be selected based on a given scenario
+Our project is a decision based game in where players must balance three stats representing their social life, school life, and well-being.

-Database: The database will be locally stored and contain every scenario with their encompanying choices and the change in power per interest group per choice.
+Database: The database will be locally stored and contain every scenario with their encompanying choices and the effect on each stat per choice.
 As a stretch goal, a second object containing an array of high scores will used to record and display after a game over.

-MVP: players willbe able to select between two options on how to respond to a given text scenario.
-The player's decisions will affect the power balance between the three interest groups.
-The game ends when the power of any of the three groups goes above or below a certain threshold.
-The power of each other groups is visually represented on screen.
+MVP: players will be able to select between two options on how to respond to a given text scenario.
+Every decions will have an effect on atleast two stats and could include a simulatneous increase and decrease.
+The game ends when a stat drops below zero.
+The player will be able to view their score on a leaderboard displaying the top three scores of all time.

 Stretch goals: Core UI elements are animated, Money is added as core gameplay component that must be managed, the amount of decisions that the player made before a game over is persisted as a score and listed on a scoreboard.